-Name of Traveler:

-NOTE: Willful or knowing misrepresentations on this form may be subject to criminal prosecution pursuant to 18 U.S.C. § 1001.

-I certify that the information contained on both pages of this form is true, complete, and correct to the best of my knowledge

-Iny knowledge.

-Signature:

-Name of Signatory (if other than traveler):

-For Staff (name of employing Member or Committee):

-Office Address:

-Telephone Number:

-Email Address of Contact Person:

-□ Check this box if the sponsoring entity is a media outlet, the purpose of the trip is to make a media appearance sponsored by that entity, and these forms are being submitted to the Committee less than 30 days before the trip departure date.
+Name of Traveler: NAOMI MERIA LAKE NOTE: Willful or knowing misrepresentations on this form may be subject to criminal prosecution pursuant to 18 U.S.C. § 100 I certify that the information contained on both pages of this form is true, complete, and correct to the best of my knowledge.
+Signature: Name of Signatory (if other than traveler): For Staff (name of employing Member or Committee): REP. CHUN GARCÍA (IL-04) Office Address: Telephone Number: (202) 225 - 8203 Email Address of Contact Person:ndomi.lake @ mail.house.gov Check this box if the sponsoring entity is a media outlet, the purpose of the trip is to make a media appearance sponsored by the entity, and these forms are being submitted to the Committee less than 30 days before the trip departure date.
+NOTE.
+You must complete all of the contact information fields above as Committee staff may need to contact you if additional